Skip to content

 What is a feature control frame in GD&T?

 A feature control frame (FCF) is the rectangular box on an engineering drawing that contains a GD&T callout.
-It is read left to right and has 2–5 compartments: the geometric characteristic symbol (what type of control), the tolerance value with optional diameter prefix and material condition modifier, and one to three datum references (the measurement coordinate system).
-Every GD&T callout on a drawing appears inside an FCF.
-The FCF is the single most important element to understand in GD&T — once you can read one, you can read any callout per ASME Y14.5-2018.
+It is read left to right and has 2–5 compartments: the geometric characteristic symbol, the tolerance value with any diameter prefix or material-condition modifier, and one to three datum references.

 How do you read a feature control frame left to right?

-Read the FCF in order: (1) First compartment — identify the geometric characteristic symbol (position, flatness, perpendicularity, etc.).
-This tells you what type of control is applied.
-(2) Second compartment — read the tolerance value.
-A ⌀ prefix means the zone is cylindrical.
-A modifier like Ⓜ (MMC) or Ⓛ (LMC) after the value enables bonus tolerance.
-(3) Third, fourth, and fifth compartments — datum references (A, B, C) in order of precedence.
-Primary datum constrains 3 DOF, secondary adds 2, tertiary adds 1.
-If no datums are listed, the control is a form control (flatness, straightness, circularity, cylindricity).
+Read the FCF in order.
+First, identify the geometric characteristic symbol (position, flatness, perpendicularity, and so on) because it tells you what type of control is applied.
+Second, read the tolerance value.
+A ⌀ prefix means the zone is cylindrical, and a modifier like Ⓜ (MMC) or Ⓛ (LMC) after the value enables bonus tolerance.

 What does the circled M mean in a feature control frame?

 The circled M (Ⓜ) is the Maximum Material Condition (MMC) modifier.
 It appears after the tolerance value in the second compartment of the FCF.
-When MMC is specified, the stated tolerance applies only when the feature is at its maximum material size (smallest hole, largest pin).
-As the feature departs from MMC — a hole gets larger or a pin gets smaller — the tolerance increases by the same amount (bonus tolerance).
-MMC enables functional go/no-go gaging and typically reduces inspection cost.
-If no modifier appears, the default is RFS (Regardless of Feature Size) per ASME Y14.5-2018 — no bonus tolerance.
+When MMC is specified, the stated tolerance applies only when the feature is at its maximum material size: the smallest hole or the largest pin.

 What is the difference between Ⓜ (MMC) and Ⓛ (LMC) in an FCF?